nim-works/cps/README.md

 See [this list of open Nim issues surfaced by CPS development](https://github.com/nim-lang/Nim/issues?q=is%3Aopen+is%3Aissue+label%3ACPS); some repercussions include the following:

-- You can overload `cpsVoodoo` procedures with `cpsVoodoo`, and `cpsMagic` with `cpsMagic`, but other overloads run the risk of clashing with the shim produced by these procedure macros.

 - Exceptions are evaluated differently under `panics:on` and `panics:off`, so you may need to use `panics:on` in order to produce correct code.